 This time last year, the idea of racing the Kepler Track Challenge in New Zealand seemed extremely far-fetched to me.
 Anna and I were planning to get to Australia this year, but we hadn’t discussed an NZ trip.
 But while waiting at the hospital with my brother Roger as his thumb was being stitched when a rogue knife got the better of him, I was surfing my iPhone and became intrigued by a race near Te Anau called the Kepler Track Challenge.

-The Kepler Challenge is a running race which covers the entire 60km Kepler Track in the fjordlands of NZ’s South Island.
+The Kepler Track Challenge is a running race that covers the entire 60km Kepler Track in the fjord lands of NZ’s South Island.
 The ‘track’ (bush slang for trail) is surrounded by Lake Te Anau to the north, Lake Manapouri to the south, and the Waiau river connecting the two lakes.
 The race was started in 1988 by the community of Te Anau to commemorate the centenary of Quinten MacKinnon’s re-discovery of the Milford Track in 1888.
 A Milford race was considered a logistical nightmare, so the Kepler Race composing a big loop was chosen.
 In it’s 30 year history, the Kepler Challenge has become incredibly popular among runners in New Zealand and globally making it one of the most competitive and community-oriented ultras out there.

 On a whim, I shared the race’s site link with Anna and received a two fold response:

 - “Their registration and gear requirements are serious.”